 We have incurred net losses each year since inception.
 We do not have any products approved for sale and have never generated any revenue from product sales.
 Historically, we have incurred operating losses as a result of ongoing efforts to develop our drug candidates, including conducting ongoing research and development, preclinical studies and providing general and administrative support for these operations.
-Our net losses were \$59.9 million and \$60.7 million for the years ended December 31, 2022 and 2021, respectively.
-As of December 31, 2022, we had an accumulated deficit of \$460.0 million, and we do not expect positive cash flows from operations in the foreseeable future.
-Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into the first quarter of 2024, which is expected to fund key clinical data readouts for UBX1325, but is less than 12 months from the date of this Annual Report.
-These conditions raise substantial doubt about our ability to continue as a going concern.
-Additionally, our independent registered public accounting firm has included in its audit opinion for the year ended December 31, 2022 an explanatory paragraph that there is substantial doubt as to our ability to continue as a going concern.
-We expect our operating losses and net cash used in operating activities will increase over at least the next several years as we continue our research and development activities, advance our drug candidates through preclinical and clinical testing and move into later and more costly stages of drug development, hire personnel and prepare for regulatory submissions and the commercialization of our drug candidates.
-As a result, we will need to raise additional capital to finance its operations.
+Our net losses were \$39.9 million and \$44.5 million for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023, we had an accumulated deficit of \$484.4 million, and we do not expect positive cash flows from operations in the foreseeable future.
+Our future viability is dependent on its ability raise additional capital to finance its operations.
+Although we have been successful in raising capital in the past, there is no assurance that we will be successful in obtaining such additional financing.
+If sufficient funds on acceptable terms are not available when needed, we could be further required to significantly reduce its operating expenses and delay, reduce the scope of, or eliminate one or more of our development programs.
+Failure to manage discretionary spending or raise additional financing, as needed, may adversely impact our ability to achieve our intended business objectives, or liquidate assets where possible, cease operations or file for bankruptcy protection.
+Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into the third quarter of 2025, which will be used to advance UBX1325, therefore, sufficient to fund our operations for a period of at least one year from the date the accompanying Financial Statements are filed with the Securities and Exchange Commission.

 Adequate funding may not be available to us on acceptable terms, or at all, particularly in light of the economic uncertainty, liquidity concerns at financial institutions, and potential for local and/or global economic recession.
-Further, if banks and financial institutions enter receivership or become insolvent in the future in response to financial conditions affecting the banking system and financial markets, our ability to access our existing cash, cash equivalents and investments may be threatened, which could have a material adverse effect on our business and financial condition.
+Further, if banks and financial institutions enter receivership or become insolvent in the future in response to financial conditions affecting the banking system and financial markets, our ability to access our existing cash, cash equivalents and marketable securities may be threatened, which could have a material adverse effect on our business and financial condition.